oracle-livelabs/em-omc/oracle-db-at-azure-monitoring/dbmgmt-features/dbmgmt-features.md

      - Identify CPU bound cells and determine cell offload
      - Identify configurations such as versions and disk status

-## Task 7: Performing Other Database Performance Diagnostics for the Oracle Database@Azure
+## Task 7: Perform Other Database Performance Diagnostics for the Oracle Database@Azure

 1. You can click one of the other options on the left pane under Resources to perform the following tasks: